abhinpai/pai-portfolio/docs/javascript/modules/m9_promise.md

 In the above callback section, we try to demonstrate a bicycle manufacturing process and we finally came up with a callback solution that is messy and looks very ugly.
 To solve that problem ES6 also provided a way to chain them using `promise chining`

+`then()` isn't the end of the story, we can chain thens together to transform values or run additional async actions one after another

 Let's try to achieve the above solution using Promise chaining

 ```js